Knowledge Transfer 2.0 – Making biodiversity research effective for biodiversity conservation

 - Electronic Newsletter: to point to new results provided at the homepage

-- Personal communication via Email or during workshops.
-Such workshops are aimed to facilitate the integration of practical experiences and practically relevant questions into scientific research.
+- Personal communication via e-mail or during workshops.
+Such workshops, which aim to facilitate the integration of practical experiences and practically relevant questions into scientific research

 - Publications in German in applied and practical journals